yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 This is the only thing in the repository that opens a connection on a person's behalf, and it does it when asked and not before.
 The About page says so rather than claiming the program never reaches the network.

+## The stick

+`usb.py` is the only part of this repository that can destroy something, so it is the one written to make that hard:

+    python3 tools/usb.py --list
+    python3 tools/usb.py --place /Volumes/USB --efi build/EFI --recovery .
+    python3 tools/usb.py --prepare disk4        # erases it

+Four rules, in the order they matter:

+  * only removable, external, physical disks are ever listed.
+An internal drive is not behind a warning, it is not in the list,
+  * the disk this computer booted from is taken out by its own identifier - `diskutil info /` on macOS, `findmnt` plus `lsblk` on Linux, the system drive's disk number on Windows.
+Not "the first one", not "the internal one",
+  * the list is the gate. `prepare()` refuses any device the list did not offer, so naming one that was never shown does nothing,
+  * and it reads the list again at the moment of erasing, because a stick can be pulled out and another pushed in between being shown one and pressing.

+The console asks for the disk's own name to be typed, and the window does the same.
+Neither is what stops the wrong disk - the list is.
+The typing is so nobody is surprised.

+Copying is separate and destroys nothing, which is why it is a different flag: a stick that is already FAT32 needs no erasing. `--place` writes `EFI/` and `com.apple.recovery.boot/` side by side at the root and then says whether `EFI/BOOT/BOOTx64.efi` is there, because a stick without it does not boot whatever else was copied.

+Erasing works from here on macOS.
+On Linux it needs root and on Windows an administrator, and the engine has neither: it prints the exact `sgdisk`/`mkfs` or `diskpart` lines to run instead of failing halfway through a disk.

 ## The guided path